roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 });
 ```

-The default behavior is just to track calls and arguments, accessible by calling `foo.setBar.mostRecentCall.args[0]` and `foo.setBar.calls[0].args[0]` for instance.
-In adition, there are some functions that may be used to change its behavior and to call the actual implementation, return a specific value or call a custom implementation.
+The default behavior is to just track calls and arguments, accessible by calling `foo.setBar.mostRecentCall.args[0]` and `foo.setBar.calls[0].args[0]` for instance.
+In addition, there are some functions that may be used to change its behavior and to call the actual implementation, return a specific value or call a custom implementation.

 ## Some Recipes